geoglows/training.geoglows.org/docs/rfs/datasets/catalog.en.md

 ## Table of datasets

 All RFS V2 datasets are sponsored by the AWS Open Data Sponsorship Program.
-This makes datasets publicly available and available at no cost.
+This makes datasets publicly available at no cost.
 You **do not need** an AWS account, credit card, or a username and password to use this AWS service.
 Read more on the [Registry of Open Data](https://registry.opendata.aws/geoglows-v2/) and the [AWS Data Exchange](https://aws.amazon.com/marketplace/pp/prodview-aboaljwcz64zs).